RFA0608/QQS3C/README.md

 ---

 ## How to use
-It explains the preparations before use, how to use the simulation file, and how to use the actual hardware.
+It explains the preparations before use, how to use the simulation file, how to use the Ouanser Interactive Labs, and how to use the actual hardware.

 ### Before using
 This code should work for both Windows and WSL (Windows Subsystem for Linux) environments.